-- A walker who dies early on was wearing sneakers, despite the rulebook that the contestants were given in advance explicitly telling them not to do so, as no other type of footwear will cause blisters faster on long distances.
+- Ewing wears sneakers despite the fact that the rulebook given to all the Walkers in advance explicitly tells them not to do so, as no other type of footwear will cause blisters faster on long distances.
 Predictably, he develops blisters after only two miles, and is ticketed after the pain becomes too great for him to maintain speed, becoming the second Walker to die.
 Garraty even discusses it in his internal monologue, and Barkovitch derides Ewing for it out loud.

 - Percy tries to sneak away from the Walk under cover of darkness.
 Of course, it doesn't work—the soldiers have sophisticated tracking equipment.
-They shoot him as soon as he leaves the road, and Percy should have known that would happen.
+They shoot him as soon as he puts one foot off the road, and Percy should have known that would happen.

 - "Well Done, Son!"
 Guy: Stebbins reveals that he is the illegitimate son of the Major and therefore, he only expects his "Prize" to be for him to "be taken into [his] father's house" and acknowledged as the Major's son.